daos-stack/daos/src/vos/README.md

-The MVCC rules ensure that transactions execute as if they are serialized in their epoch order while ensuring that every transaction observes all conflicting transactions commit before it openes, as long as the system clock offsets are always within the expected maximum system clock offset (epsilon).
+The MVCC rules ensure that transactions execute as if they are serialized in their epoch order while ensuring that every transaction observes all conflicting transactions commit before it opens, as long as the system clock offsets are always within the expected maximum system clock offset (epsilon).
 For convenience, the rules classify the I/O operations into reads and writes: